the-gopak/gopak-cli/README.md

 ### Permissions: require_root

-- Both `packages` and `custom_packages` support `require_root: <bool>`.
-If omitted, the default is `true`.
+- The `require_root` flag is specified per-command (inside `install/remove/update/search` for sources, and inside `download/remove/install/...` for custom packages).
+If omitted, the default is `false`.
-- When effective value is `true`, `unilin` requires running as root for privileged steps and will fail fast with a helpful error:
+- When `require_root: true`, `unilin` elevates that step via `sudo` if not already running as root.
+If `sudo` authentication fails, the step fails.
+- Typical privileged steps:
-  - Packages: `install`, `remove`, `update`.
+  - Packages (from sources): `install`, `remove`, `update`.
-  - Custom packages: `download`, `remove-before-install`, `install`.
+  - Custom packages: `download` (sometimes), `remove-before-install`, `install`.
-- Error example: `root required for mytool [install].
-Re-run as root (e.g., with sudo) or set require_root: false in config if safe.`
-- Set `require_root: false` only if your commands do not need elevated privileges on your system.

 Tips for custom packages:
 - During `compare_versions`, `download`, and `install`, the environment variables `latest_version` and `installed_version` are injected into your shell scripts to avoid unbound variable errors.

 ## Default Sources Reference

-A ready-to-copy catalog is provided at `configs/default-sources.yaml`.
+On first run, embedded defaults are copied to `~/.config/unilin/sources.yaml`.
 You can copy the entries you need into your config under `sources:`.
+The same catalog is available in the repository at `internal/assets/default-sources.yaml`.

 Included managers:
 - apt (Debian/Ubuntu)